sinch/ios-proximity-tutorial/readme.md

 ```

 I chose to put the logic within the viewWillAppear method as it’s a given that the method will execute.
-Delegates are very important and it’s important to be familiar with them prior to starting the implementation of sinch into our project later on in the tutorial.
+Delegates are crucial and it’s important to be familiar with them prior to starting the implementation of Sinch into our project later on in the tutorial.

-Now go ahead and do the same in the signup view controller, keep in mind that there's four text field's that need to have their delegates set.
+Now go ahead and do the same in the signupViewController.
+Keep in mind that there four textFields that need to have their delegates set.

-##Adding the multipeer connectivity framework
+##Adding the multi-peer connectivity framework
-Although we can login and signup at this point, there isn’t much else we can do.
-So, now it’s time to get to work.
-First we will find some friends using the multi-peer framework and then we will work out how to connect with them using the Sinch SDK.
+Although we can log in and sign up at this point, there isn’t much else we can do.
+Now it’s time to get to work.
+First, we will find some friends using the multi-peer framework.
+Then we will work out how to connect with them using the Sinch SDK.

-Before we get to work take a quick look at the storyboard, it's like our roadmap!
-From our login/signup view controllers you will see a navigation controller, embedded in our navigation controller is our view controller titled 'Chats' which is connected to the newFriends class.
-Both our multipeer and sinch frameworks will be implemented here.
-From there we have two view controllers, our call screen and our incoming call screen.
-Those should be pretty self explanatory, they're both connected to their respctive classes.
+Before we get to work, take a quick look at the storyboard; it's like our roadmap.
+From our login/signup view controllers, you will see a navigation controller.
+Embedded in our navigation controller is our view controller titled “Chats,” which is connected to the newFriends class.
+Both our multi-peer and Sinch frameworks will be implemented here.
+From there, we have two view controllers: our call screen and our incoming call screen.
+Those should be pretty self-explanatory; they're both connected to their respective classes.

 ![overview screens](images/storyboard.png)

-The first step to adding multi peer connectivity is to add the framework, this can be done in the same place we added all of those frameworks earlier on.
-Once you’ve done that head over to newFriends.m and import the framework into the file, like this
+To add multi-peer connectivity, add the framework.
+This can be done in the same place we added all of those frameworks earlier on.
+Once you’ve done that, head over to newFriends.m and import the framework into the file, like this:
 ```objective-c
 #import <MultipeerConnectivity/MultipeerConnectivity.h>
 ```

-First we need to create some properties in the interface section of newFriends.m as you can see here, these are all pretty essential to use the multipeer connectivity framework.
+Next, we need to create some properties in the interface section of newFriends.m.
+As you can see here, these are all essential to use the multi-peer connectivity framework.

 ```objective-c
 	@interface newFriends ()